opsone-ch/documentation/services/firewall.rst

     - POP3(S): TCP Ports 110, 995
     - IMAP(S): TCP Ports 143, 993

+.. note:: depending on your companys guideline, outgoing connection might not be allowed by default

 .. hint:: to enhance the security level of your server, disable outgoing connections to common services by setting ``"base::firewall::allow_outgoing_ports": false`` in your servers custom JSON configuration

 Custom rules trough service